maminataei/my-go-journey/README.md

 https://github.com/maminataei/todo_cli_app

+At this moment, I feel it's the right time to learn concurrency in Golang.
+I discovered a Udemy course by Trevor Sawler that looks promising:

+Udemy – Working with Concurrency in Go (Golang)
+Course Link

+The course starts by solving basic examples and problems, and then progresses to more real-world projects.

 Here are some additional resources that have helped me along the way:

 1. **Go by Example:** A reference document that provides hands-on examples of Golang features.